PC

 Does Plaid Cymru stand in English constituencies?

-No. Plaid Cymru contests elections only in Wales — both Westminster and Senedd seats.
-It has no presence in England, Scotland, or Northern Ireland.
+No. Plaid Cymru contests elections only in Wales — both Westminster general elections and Senedd elections.
+It has no candidates, members, or party structure in England, Scotland, or Northern Ireland.
+Its 4 Westminster MPs all represent Welsh constituencies.
+This makes Plaid a purely devolved-nation party, unlike the SNP, which similarly contests only Scottish seats.

 How does Plaid Cymru differ from the SNP?